NEWS

 January 28th, 2024

 Manistique, Michigan, sits along the northern shoreline of Lake Michigan in Schoolcraft County, offering visitors a peaceful gateway into the natural beauty of Michigan’s Upper Peninsula.
-Known for its freshwater coastline, nearby forests, and easy access to some of the region’s most recognizable attractions, Manistique draws travelers seeking a slower pace and meaningful time outdoors.
+Known for its freshwater coastline, surrounding forests, and access to some of the region’s most recognizable attractions, Manistique attracts travelers looking for a slower pace and meaningful time outdoors.

 For those exploring the Upper Peninsula by campervan, Manistique serves as both a destination and a practical base for regional travel.
-Scenic highways, accessible state parks, and expansive public lands make the area well suited to flexible travel.
-Whether arriving for a weekend escape or incorporating the town into a longer Upper Peninsula route, visitors find a landscape shaped by water, forest, and history.
+Scenic highways, accessible state parks, public shoreline areas, and expansive forest lands make the area especially well suited to flexible travel.
+Whether arriving for a weekend escape or incorporating the town into a longer Upper Peninsula route, visitors find a landscape shaped by water, forest, history, and open space.

 Traveling the Route to Manistique

-For campervan travelers, the ability to pause, rest, or stay overnight along the way adds to the experience.
-The Upper Peninsula’s infrastructure—public campgrounds, forest roads, and lakeside recreation areas—supports flexible travel throughout the region.
+For campervan travelers, the ability to pause, rest, or stay overnight along the way adds to the appeal.
+The region’s network of public campgrounds, lakeside recreation areas, forest roads, and state park facilities supports flexible travel throughout much of the Upper Peninsula.

 Exploring Manistique’s Natural and Historic Surroundings

-Manistique’s location makes it an ideal starting point for exploring several of the Upper Peninsula’s most notable destinations.
-Each offers a distinct perspective on the region’s geology, history, and natural environment.
+Manistique’s location makes it an excellent starting point for exploring several of the Upper Peninsula’s most recognizable natural and historic destinations.
+Each offers a different perspective on the geology, history, and landscapes that define northern Michigan.

 Kitch-iti-kipi (The Big Spring)

 Located within Palms Book State Park just west of Manistique, Kitch-iti-kipi is Michigan’s largest natural freshwater spring.
-More than 40 feet deep and remarkably clear, the spring reveals an underwater world of drifting sand formations, fallen tree trunks, and large trout gliding through mineral-rich water.
+More than 40 feet deep and remarkably clear, the spring reveals drifting sand formations, submerged tree trunks, and large trout moving slowly through mineral-rich water.

-Visitors view the spring from a self-operated observation raft that moves slowly across the surface, offering uninterrupted views through the glass-bottom platform.
-Fed by thousands of gallons of water per minute, the spring maintains a constant temperature year-round, creating a stable and visually striking environment.
+Visitors cross the spring aboard a self-operated observation raft that moves quietly across the surface while providing uninterrupted views through the glass-bottom platform.
+Fed by thousands of gallons of water each minute, the spring maintains a constant temperature throughout the year, creating a stable and visually striking environment regardless of season.

-The site is one of the Upper Peninsula’s most distinctive geological features and a frequent highlight for first-time visitors.
+Kitch-iti-kipi remains one of the Upper Peninsula’s most distinctive geological attractions and a memorable stop for many first-time visitors.

 Fayette Historic State Park

-About an hour’s drive from Manistique, Fayette Historic State Park preserves a remarkably intact 19th-century industrial community.
-Once a busy iron-smelting town, Fayette now functions as an open-air museum set between towering limestone bluffs and the shoreline of Lake Michigan.
+About an hour from Manistique, Fayette Historic State Park preserves one of Michigan’s most fascinating historic industrial communities.
+Once a thriving iron-smelting town during the 1800s, Fayette now functions as a remarkably intact open-air museum set between towering limestone bluffs and the shoreline of Lake Michigan.

-Restored buildings, interpretive exhibits, and walking paths allow visitors to explore daily life during Michigan’s iron production era.
-The setting itself is equally notable—protected harbor waters, dramatic cliffs, and wooded trails surrounding the historic district.
+Restored buildings, interpretive exhibits, and walking paths allow visitors to experience what life was like during Michigan’s iron-production era.
+The surrounding setting adds another layer to the experience, combining protected harbor waters, wooded trails, dramatic cliffs, and shoreline scenery into one of the Upper Peninsula’s most unique historic environments.

 Hiawatha National Forest

 Covering nearly a million acres across Michigan’s Upper Peninsula, Hiawatha National Forest surrounds much of the Manistique region.
-The forest includes inland lakes, rivers, wetlands, and miles of mixed hardwood and pine stands.
+The forest includes inland lakes, rivers, wetlands, pine forests, and miles of mixed hardwood terrain.

-Outdoor recreation opportunities are extensive.
-Hiking, paddling, fishing, wildlife observation, and scenic driving are all readily accessible.
-Numerous campgrounds and dispersed recreation areas provide entry points into quieter sections of the forest.
+Outdoor recreation opportunities throughout the forest are extensive.
+Hiking, fishing, paddling, wildlife observation, photography, scenic driving, and camping are all readily accessible.
+Numerous public campgrounds and dispersed recreation areas provide entry points into quieter sections of the forest for travelers seeking a more secluded experience.

-For travelers seeking space, solitude, and varied terrain, Hiawatha offers some of the Upper Peninsula’s most accessible wilderness environments.
+For visitors looking for open space, varied terrain, and quieter natural settings, Hiawatha offers some of the Upper Peninsula’s most accessible wilderness landscapes.

 Manistique Boardwalk and East Breakwater Light

 Within town, the Manistique Boardwalk provides nearly two miles of uninterrupted shoreline walking along Lake Michigan.
-The path offers open water views, changing weather patterns, and frequent opportunities to observe shoreline wildlife.
+The pathway offers open-water views, changing lake conditions, and frequent opportunities to observe shoreline wildlife and passing weather systems moving across the lake.

 At the end of the pier stands the Manistique East Breakwater Light, a vivid red lighthouse that has become one of the community’s most recognizable landmarks.
-The structure marks the harbor entrance and provides a focal point for visitors walking the pier, particularly during evening light over the lake.
+The lighthouse marks the harbor entrance and serves as a focal point for visitors walking the pier, particularly during evening light over the water.

 A Practical Base for Upper Peninsula Travel

-Manistique’s location places visitors within comfortable driving distance of several major Upper Peninsula attractions while maintaining the atmosphere of a small lakeside town.
-Local parks, public shoreline access, and nearby campgrounds support extended stays.
+Manistique’s location places visitors within comfortable driving distance of several major Upper Peninsula attractions while maintaining the atmosphere of a smaller lakeside community.
+Local parks, shoreline access points, scenic drives, and nearby campgrounds support both short visits and extended stays.

-For campervan travelers, the region’s network of public lands and recreation areas allows flexible trip planning.
-Forest service campgrounds, state park sites, and municipal camping options make it easy to explore without rigid schedules.
-Smaller travel trailers and campervans, such as the Mini-T Campervan, are especially well suited to the area’s mix of paved highways, scenic routes, and forest access roads.
+For campervan travelers, the region’s network of public lands and recreation areas allows flexible trip planning without rigid schedules.
+Forest service campgrounds, state park sites, municipal camping areas, and roadside recreation stops make it easy to explore different parts of the region comfortably.

 Experiencing the Character of Manistique

-Beyond its access to natural landmarks, Manistique offers the character typical of many Upper Peninsula communities—working harbors, local businesses, and a pace shaped more by the lake than by tourism.
+Beyond its access to natural landmarks, Manistique reflects the character found throughout many Upper Peninsula communities—working harbors, independent businesses, quiet neighborhoods, and a pace shaped more by the lake than by tourism activity.

-Manistique remains one of the Upper Peninsula’s most approachable destinations—easy to reach, surrounded by public land, and connected to some of the region’s most notable sites.
-Its combination of shoreline, forest access, and historic context makes it a practical and rewarding stop for travelers exploring northern Michigan.
+Manistique remains one of the Upper Peninsula’s most approachable travel destinations—easy to reach, surrounded by public land, and connected to many of the region’s most notable natural and historic sites.
+Its combination of shoreline, forest access, scenic driving routes, and historic context makes it both a practical and rewarding stop for travelers exploring northern Michigan.

-For those traveling by campervan, the region supports a flexible style of exploration well matched to the landscape.
-Scenic drives, accessible campgrounds, and quiet natural settings define the experience.
+For those traveling by campervan, the region naturally supports a flexible style of exploration shaped by scenic roads, accessible campgrounds, quiet shorelines, and the freedom to travel at a slower pace.

-Manistique is not defined by a single attraction but by its setting—where freshwater shoreline, forest, and open space meet.
-For many visitors, that balance is what makes the journey worthwhile.
+Manistique is not defined by a single attraction, but by its setting—where freshwater shoreline, forest, and open space meet.
+For many travelers, that balance becomes the reason the journey itself feels worthwhile.

 Contact Dave: 651-285-7089 or Candy: 507-382-9446 today!